 If Else Statement

 As with any modern language, Sequoia supports if and else to enable users to write conditions that execute a set of statements when evaluated as true and optionally execute a different set of statements if evaluated as false.
+For example, the following Sequoia language represents the following if else statement: if a user’s pulse_country_id is 1001, then set the bid price to 0.5, else the bid price is set to 0.4.

 if (pulse_country_id == 1001) {